akutzer/semantic-retrieval/TASKS.md

     3. ColRoBERTa + MS MARCO v1.1
     4. ColRoBERTa + MS MARCO v2.1 \
 :arrow_right: decide if we should use BERT or RoBERTa as backbone
-3. Train ColBERT on one Wiki of our choice and test different hyperparameters:
+3. Train ColBERT on MS MARCO v1.1 and test different hyperparameters:
     - compare similarities: Normalized+Dot (=Cosine-Sim), Normalized+L2 and just L2
     - compare different embedding dims (maybe: 8, 16, 32, 64, 128)
+    - compare different loss functions
-4. Train ColBERT with the best set of hyperparameters (determined in step 3) on each wiki
+4. Train ColBERT models with the best set of hyperparameters (determined in step 3) on each wiki
-5. Train ColBERT with the best set of hyperparameters on all wikis combined
+5. Train a ColBERT model on all wikis and fine-tune it on the human-verified dataset, compare both on the `fandoms_all` and `human-verified` validation dataset